 - Give 2-5 drops of whole plant tincture of Viola tricolor (pansy) to your child.

 - For proper dosage, it is recommended to consult a medical herbalist.

 Precaution: Some people are prone to skin allergies when viola leaves are applied externally and large doses of the roots or seeds can lead to stomach upset, nervousness, high blood pressure and breathing irregularities.
 Therefore, this remedy should be undertaken under expert supervision only.

 11. Borage Oil for Cradle Cap

 Borage oil is natural seed oil derived from the plant Borago officinalis.
 It is a rich source of essential fatty acid called Gamma-linolenic acid (GLA).
 GLA can restore moisture and make dry and damaged skin smooth.
 It is also effective in such chronic skin disorders as eczema and atopic dermatitis.
 This oil is used topically as well as internally.
 Not only the oil but herbal tea made with borage is also used to treat boils and rashes.
 A Swedish study, conducted on 48 infants with severe cradle cap, found that application of borage oil twice a day cleared cradle cap within two weeks.
 However, it returned within a week once this treatment was stopped.
 When the treatment was continued for 7 months, there was no recurrence of cradle cap.
 It is said that borage oil works by supplying GLA till the baby is able to cope up with its requirement through own enzyme.
-Simply apply borage oil to your baby’s cradle cup, following the instructions given by the manufacture or make this lotion with borage herb.
+Simply apply borage oil to your baby’s cradle cap, following the instructions are given by the manufacturer or make this lotion with borage herb.